FabricMC/fabric-docs/develop/gamerules.md

 ::: info

-Both of these mainly just change what is displayed in the world creation menu.
+This translation key is used when displaying text in the game rules screen.

 :::

-## Changing Gamerules In-Game {#changing-gamerules-in-game}
+## Changing Game Rules In-Game {#changing-game-rules-in-game}

-Now you should be able to change your gamerule in-game with `/gamerule` command, so for our example:
+Now, you should be able to change the value of your rule in-game with the `/gamerule` command as such:

 ``` command
 /gamerule example-mod:bad_vision true